robpomeroy/BrightOS/docs/Accessibility.md

 ## Accessibility guidelines

-It is not possible to build a *simple* operating system that specilises in meeting *all* needs.
+It is not possible to build a *simple* operating system that specialises in meeting *all* needs.
 BrightOS aims to accommodate:

 * Fine motor control limitations (e.g. games need not require precise mouse